jquintozamora/blog/source/_posts/2018/changing-my-blogging-platform-to-github-pages.md

 I second that quote of **Jeff Bezos (CEO of Amazon)**.
 Changes are always good, there is always a lots of learnings when we get our hands dirty changing things and trying to improve something.

 I decided to move my Blog from **WordPress** to **Node.js** and **Github Pages**.
-That wasn't one day decision as it took to me some weeks to investigate about **different platforms**, **hosting types** and **technologies**.
+That wasn't quick decision, it took to me some weeks to investigate about **different platforms**, **hosting types** and **technologies**.

 I'll try to go through every important point because I'm pretty sure my conclusions can help anyone else in the same situation.

 <br >
 ## Hosting
 Everyday is a learning experience 👨🏻‍🏫, I was told by a colleague I could use **GitHub Pages** as a free hosting as long as I used something called `Static Site Generator`.
-Then, I started to investigate about it, and turned out to be amazing idea 💡.
+Then, I started to investigate, and it turned out to be amazing idea 💡.

 In a nutshell, **GitHub Pages** is able to provide _free_ hosting for **Static Pages** (html, css, js, assets, ...) and our laptop is able to run on-demand server to provide those assets.
 The only thing we need is a tool to create all the static assets and that's called `Static Site Generator`.

-To be honest, that's make a lot of sense to me, as we can save some quids by using our laptop as a on demand server every time we need to publish a new content.
+To be honest, that makes a lot of sense to me, as we can save money by using our laptop as a on demand server every time we need to publish a new content.

 > 👉 I chose `GitHub Pages` as a free hosting.